 I went to northern Norway recently to see the northern lights.
 I saw them.
 It was nice.
+(You’ll be shocked to hear that I arranged my travel insurance before I left.)
 Whatever.
 But the real highlight of the trip was the cheese.
 The brown cheese.
 It doesn’t sound appealing, does it?
 If you continue reading, I’m not sure I’m going to make it sound any better.

 I found the brown cheese in the hotel buffet.
 Of course, I was going to try it, but I could already tell I wasn’t going to like it.
 It was in a packet-of-butter-sized block and it looked like waxy fudge.
 Which would be fine, if it was waxy fudge.
 But it was cheese.
 I cut myself a sliver and… well.
 It was nice.
 A bit strange, bit nice.